microsoft/vscode-simple-jupyter-notebook/README.md

 ## Running the sample

+Make sure to disable the Python extension because its Juypter notebook implementation will conflict with this Python notebook extension.

 We assume that you have already cloned this repository, ran `npm install` and opened the project in VS Code.

 In order to use cell debugging you will need a kernel implementing the Jupyter Debug Protocol.
 For now, the only kernel implementing this protocol, is **xeus-python** a new Jupyter kernel for the Python programming language.
 You can either install xeus-python locally (which might interfere with your existing Python installation in undesirable ways) or you can run the extension remotely in a preconfigured Docker container that will have everything you need.